ppwwyyxx/wechat-dump/README.md

 Right now it can dump messages in text-only mode, or generate a single-file html containing voice messages, images, emoji, etc.

-__NEWS__: WeChat 6.0+ uses silk to encode audio.
-The code is updated.

-__NEWS__: WeChat 6.3 uses a new avatar storage.
-The code is updated.

-__HELP NEEDED__: Starting from May 2016, the first 1KB of all emojis in `resource/emoji` are encrypted.
-Right now I'm using emoji URL which covers most of them.

-If you are good at cryptography / reverse engineereing, or you work at Tencent, feel free to contact me or help take a look.
-It is also possible to recover the image without knowing the first 1KB (just have to detect chunks without knowing metadata), but I don't have time to do that either.

 If this tools works for you, please take a moment to __add your phone/OS to__ [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).
 If it doesn't work, you probably have to investigate it as the behavior may be different on each phone.